 Now let’s take a look at the left hand window.
 You can see the warmer objects in the room being reflected back.
 I am standing 3 metres from the window and almost all my heat is reflected back into the room.

 What was really interesting is that when I stood right next to the glazing I could feel my own heat reflected into my face, which is weird sensation at first.
 The best way I have found of describing it is to compare it with adjusting the temperature upwards in the shower.
 The water feels really hot for a few seconds before the body adjusts to the new temperature.
 I have grown to love the feeling of the heat being reflected back.
+The 3M Thinsulate CC75 window film rejects up to 38% of the heat meaning that over a third of the buildings heat loss will be eliminated.

 In the summer I usually rise with the beautiful but rather noisy dawn chorus that the birds deliver to my open windows.
 My home office desk is located next to the filmed window.
 I was frequently grateful for the additional warmth as overnight temperatures can be low even in the summer.